Last Visited: 08/03/2009

 Total Ascent: approx. 182 m (according to MapMyHike.com)

 Car Access: From Melbourne, take the Princess Freeway and turn-off at the Little River exit (towards Little River).
 In Little River, follow the signs to You Yangs Road and then to the You Yangs.
 Once inside the park gates, stick to the bitumen road and follow the signs to Flinders Peak an Turntable.

-The track starts from the north end of the carpark (this is also the beginning of the West Walk).
+The track starts from the north end of the car park (this is also the beginning of the West Walk).
 It is very well signed and easy to follow if you just make sure that you stick to the most established track when you see more than one.
-The only place where there are two established tracks to choose from, is where there is a turn-off to the West Walk (part of the East/West Walk) but as I said, this is well signed.
-Much of this track is made up of granite steps but in some places they are more of a hinderance than a help, as they are tall and far apart (and there is about 450 of them!).
+The only place where there are two established tracks to choose from is where there is a turn-off to the West Walk (part of the East/West Walk) but as I said, this is well signed.
+Much of this track is made up of granite steps but in some places they are more of a hindrance than a help, as they are tall and far apart (and there are about 450 of them!).